SCV Domaine Skiable

 The present terms and conditions are subject to French law for all interpretation and application.

-All complaints must be sent to the following address:
+All complaints must be addressed to:

 This platform is available at the following link: https://webgate.ec.europa.eu/odr/.